 We may be required to conduct additional clinical trials or other testing of our drug candidates beyond those that we currently contemplate if we are unable to successfully complete clinical trials for our drug candidates or other testing, obtain results of these trials or tests that are not positive or are only modestly positive, or if there are safety concerns.
-For example, in GIST, we have completed a pivotal Phase 3 trial of ripretinib in fourth-line and fourth-line plus GIST, INVICTUS, and have an ongoing second Phase 3 clinical trial in second-line GIST, INTRIGUE.
-While we plan to conduct only one pivotal Phase 3 trial for each indication of fourth-line and fourth-line plus GIST and second-line GIST, for a single randomized trial to support submission to the FDA of a NDA, the trial must be well-designed, well-conducted, with a favorable risk/benefit ratio, and provide statistically persuasive efficacy findings so compelling that a second trial would be unethical or practically impossible to repeat.
+For example, in GIST, we have completed a pivotal Phase 3 trial of QINLOCK in fourth-line and fourthline plus GIST, INVICTUS, and received FDA approval for QINLOCK on May 15, 2020 for the treatment of adult patients with advanced GIST who have received prior treatment with three or more kinase inhibitors, including imatinib, and have an ongoing second Phase 3 clinical trial in second-line GIST, INTRIGUE.
+While we plan to conduct only one pivotal Phase 3 trial for second-line GIST, for a single randomized trial to support submission to the FDA of a supplemental NDA, the trial must be well-designed, well-conducted, with a favorable risk/benefit ratio, and provide statistically persuasive efficacy findings so compelling that a second trial would be unethical or practically impossible to repeat.
 In addition, certain data that we have presented to date have been generated and reviewed at the clinical sites and are preliminary.
 The data may be subject to subsequent central review, and based on that review, there may be changes to these data which may not be favorable.
-For example, in our ongoing Phase 1 clinical trial of ripretinib, there have been differences observed between imaging data assessed at the clinical sites in accordance with the Phase 1 protocol and by central review, including some instances where central review's findings regarding the number of objective responses were less favorable than those previously reported.
-In addition to certain imaging results from our Phase 3 trial, we also plan to have all of the data from our Phase 3 trials of ripretinib centrally reviewed.
-The results from our Phase 3 trials of ripretinib in which all data will be subject to central review may be less favorable than the results of our Phase 1 trial of ripretinib that were based on data that has not been sub obtain marketing approval of their products.
-In addition, our licensees, such as Zai in Greater China, may be required to conduct additional clinical trials in the local region or regions where the licensees seek to commercialize our drug candidates before a local regulatory authority will approve any marketing application.
-These local studies, if required, may involve, among other things, exploration of the effect our drug candidates may have on a local population, which could be different than our clinical trial results or experience to date, and subject these trials and our development efforts to the risk that they do not support regional approval.
+For example, in our ongoing Phase 1 clinical trial of QINLOCK, there were differences observed between imaging data assessed at the clinical sites in accordance with the Phase 1 protocol and by central review, including some instances where central review's findings regarding the number of objective responses were less favorable than those previously reported.
+In addition to certain imaging results from our Phase 1 trial, we also plan to have all of the data from our ongoing Phase 3 trial of QINLOCK for second-line GIST centrally reviewed.
+The results from our Phase 3 trial of QINLOCK in which all data will be subject to central review may be less favorable than the results of our Phase 1 trial of QINLOCK that were based on data that has not been subject to central review.
+Moreover, preclinical and clinical data are often susceptible to varying interpretations and analyses, and many companies that have believed their drug candidates performed satisfactorily in preclinical studies and clinical trials have nonetheless failed to obtain marketing approval of their products.
+In addition, our licensees, such as Zai in Greater China, may be required to conduct additional clinical trials in the local region or regions where the licensees seek to commercialize our drug or drug candidates before a local regulatory authority will approve any marketing application.
+These local studies may involve, among other things, exploration of the effect our drug or drug candidates may have on a local population, which could be different than our clinical trial results or experience to date, and subject these trials and our development efforts to the risk that they do not support regional approval.

-We have scaled up our manufacturing process for ripretinib in anticipation of greater drug requirements for commercialization, if we obtain regulatory approval.
-If we are unable to manufacture sufficient quantities of ripretinib in a timely and cost-efficient manner to meet commercial demand, our business and results of operations will be harmed.
+We have scaled up our manufacturing process for QINLOCK in anticipation of greater drug requirements for commercialization.
+If we are unable to manufacture sufficient quantities of QINLOCK in a timely and cost-efficient manner to meet commercial demand, our business and results of operations will be harmed.